 If you are the owner of a residential property on 1 November 2021, then you are liable for LPT for 2022 for that property.
 You are liable for LPT even if you do not usually live in the property.

 Your property may not have been liable for LPT for the previous valuation period from 2013 to 2021, for example, if your house was built after 2013.
 However, your property becomes liable for LPT for the next valuation period from 2022 to 2025, as long as it is a residential property on 1 November 2021.

 You are still liable for LPT for 2022 even if you sell the property after 1 November 2021.
 More information is available on who is considered liable for LPT.

 What you need to do for 2022

 To meet your LPT obligations for 2022, you need to do three things:

 The easiest way to submit your LPT Return and pay your LPT charge is online.
-You can use your existing login details for myAccount or Revenue Online Service (ROS).
+You can use your existing login details for myAccount or ROS.
 Alternatively, you can log in directly to the LPT online service.
-To login, you will need your:
+To log in, you will need your:

 For information on how to submit your LPT Return by post instead of online, please see Submitting your LPT Return using the paper Form LPT1.